wellyshen/react-cool-form/docs/getting-started/form-state.md

 If you just want to read the state's values without triggering re-renders, here's the [getState](../api-reference/use-form#getstate) method for you.

+> 💡 Please note, this method should be used in an event handler.

 ```js {4}
 const { getState } = useForm();